bdcht/ccrawl/doc/index.rst

-Plugins like "Hex-Rays" [2] perform an analysis of the control flow that leads to a decompiled representation much closer to an equivalent C source code than the initial assembly instruction listing or CFG.
+Plugins like "Hex-Rays" [2] perform an analysis of the control flow that leads to a decompiled representation much closer to an equivalent C source code than the initial assembly instruction listing.
 However, informations related to the nature and structure of manipulated data are still mostly unidentified.
 Althrough some dedicated tools like TILIB or FLIRT [3] or plugins to import this kind of information from windows PDB [4] files exist, this time consuming identification is still largely performed manually by the user.
 This is particularly true in the case of embedded system firmware analysis.

-ccrawl aims at providing a kind of search engine related to data structures ideally automating the identification of data types as well as constants/macros identifiers.
+ccrawl aims to provide a kind of search engine related to data structures ideally automating the identification of data types as well as constants/macros identifiers.
 Basically the idea is to allow queries like "find known structures that have a pointer to char at offset 8 and an unsigned integer at offset 56 and total size of 96 bytes ?"  or "find every macro that define